Last updated May 29, 2018

 We may collect, use and share anonymous information (i.e., information which cannot be used to identify you) for any non-commercial purpose.

 You have the right to access and correct the personal information you have provided to us and that we have retained.
-You can request a copy of your personal information stored by us by emailing [email protected] We reserve the right to charge a small fee to complete this request.
+You can request a copy of your personal information stored by us by emailing our Data Protection Officer at [email protected] You can also request that we delete all of your information by sending a request to the same email address.

 You consent to the transfer of your personal information to or through any country, including, without limitation, countries outside of the European Economic Area (which may not provide the same protection for such information as your country provides).
 You understand that Faunalytics sites are hosted in the United States.